 The Inn is within the Congestion Charge zone.

-The lowest archway, which leads into South Square via the main entrance at High Holborn, is 3.1m/10ft 5” (usually big enough for a transit type van).
+The lowest archway, which leads into South Square via the main entrance, Lady Hale Gate, at High Holborn, is 3.1m/10ft 5” (usually big enough for a transit type van).

 Please note that cycling on the Estate is restricted.
 The Inn has cycle racks by Raymond Buildings, Gray’s Inn Square, South Square and Verulam Buildings.
 Bicycles must not be locked to any railings within the Estate.

 The Transport for London cycle hire docking stations closest to the Inn are on Red Lion Street and Holborn (A40, towards St Pauls).